-Set in Joseon, Goo Hae-Ryung is a feisty noble lady who doesn’t feel the need to conform with society’s idealistic view about women.
+Set in Joseon, Goo Hae-Ryung is a feisty noble lady who doesn’t feel the need to conform to society’s idealistic view about women.
 It’s like Mulan if you compare the two.

 However, unlike Mulan, Hae-Ryung prefers war by writing the truth than the sword to protect someone and the country.

 From there, you already have an idea of what this series emphasizes.
 It’s about how the concept of modern journalism started and started to be understood in a way that historians protect the truth with their lives.

 For instance, even if the king proclaims a royal order to read the sachaek, the sacred book historians use to record daily events, he doesn’t have the right to do so even if he calls for execution.